wokast/RePrimAnd/docsrc/sphinx/eos_barotr_available.rst

    c_s^2   &=  \frac{g-1}{ng}

-This EOS does not provide an electron fraction (in contrast to more realistic on nuclear physics models which compute beta-equilibrium).
+This EOS does not provide an electron fraction (in contrast to more realistic nuclear physics models which compute beta-equilibrium).

 .. warning::